jeremykittel/spring-ai/docs/Spring AI Resources for Newcomers.md

 https://www.deeplearning.ai/short-courses/chatgpt-prompt-engineering-for-developers/

 Spring AI - Spring AI is an application framework for AI engineering.
-Its goal is to apply to the AI domain using Springs ecosystem design principles such as portability and modular design and promote using POJOs as the building blocks of an application to the AI domain. https://github.com/spring-projects/spring-ai
+Its goal is to apply to the AI domain using Spring ecosystem design principles include portability and modular design, and it promotes using POJOs as the building blocks of an application in the AI domain. https://github.com/spring-projects/spring-ai

 Spring CLI - The Spring CLI aims to increase your productivity when creating new projects and adding functionality to